eriklonnroth/newbscraping/AI_Instructions.md

 - **Platform:** Windows or Mac running a Chromium or Mozilla browser
 - **Commands:** Always use `python3` and `pip3` (python and pip may not be aliased)
-- **Virtual Environment:** Do not ask for the user's virtual environment - use full filepaths
+- **Virtual Environment:** Do not ask for the user's virtual environment as the likely haven't activated one
+- **Filepaths:** Always reference files with absolute paths, since we haven't activated a venv

 ### 📁 Reference Files